revbayes/revbayes.github.io/tutorials/cont_traits/modules/simple_overview.md

 Optimal traits may change as species evolve over the adaptive landscape.
 Relaxing the assumption that the optimal value is fixed across the tree requires specifying a model that describes how theta varies.

 In the {% page_ref cont_traits/relaxed_ou %} tutorial, we provide an example of relaxing the assumption that optima are homogeneously across branches using a ''random local clock'' model, which is spiritually similar to the one described in {% citet Uyeda2014 %}.

+{% subsubsection (3) Detecting state-dependent evolutionary optima and rates of evolution/adaptation %}

+*Does the continuous character adapt differently for species in specific discrete selective regimes?*

+For species in the same discrete selective regime across the phylogeny, a continuous character can converge towards the same optimal value.
+Similarly, the rates of evolution/adaptation in some selective regimes may be higher than the others.
+We can test hypotheses of discrete regime-driven continuous character evolution explicitly using the state-dependent Ornstein-Uhlenbeck model.

+In the {% page_ref cont_traits/state_dependent_ou %} tutorial, we provide an example of how to test hypotheses of state-dependent continuous character evolution using a joint-inference approach.